 When you have clarity and focus on these 7 key elements, they are an amazing filter to make decisions and focus your priorities and efforts.

-If you would like more explanation and examples, email me and I will send you an executive summary of Scaling Up by Verne Harnish.
+If you would like more explanation and examples, contact us to receive an executive summary of Scaling Up by Verne Harnish.

 To start defining your specific “7 Strata” layers to built into your market dominating strategy– click here to download the Scaling Up 7 Strata worksheet.